thomlake/pytorch-attention/README.md

     context: Variable of size (B, N, D2)
         Batch of N context vectors.
     value: Variable of size (B, N, P), default=None
-        If given, the output vectors will be convex combinations of the value vectors.
+        If given, the output vectors will be weighted combinations of the value vectors.
 Otherwise,
         the context vectors will be used.
-    f: callable or str, default='dot'
+    score: str or callable, default='dot'
-        If f == 'dot' use dot product attention.
-        In this case D1 must be equal to D2.
+        If score == 'dot', scores are computed as the dot product between context and query vectors.
+This Requires D1 == D2.
-        Otherwise, f should be a callable that given query and context returns a Variable of shape (B, M, N).
+        Otherwise, score should be a callable:
-    query_mask: Tensor of (B, M, N), default=None
-        A Tensor to use to mask query.
-Unmasked entries should be 0 and masked entries should be -inf.
-    query_sizes: list[int], default=None,
-        List giving the size of query for each item in the batch.
-If query_mask or query_sizes are not given, context is assumed to have fixed size.
+               query  context      score
+            (B,M,D1) (B,N,D2) -> (B,M,N)
+    normalize: str, default='softmax'
+        One of 'softmax', 'sigmoid', or 'identity'.
+        Function used to map scores to weights.
     context_mask: Tensor of (B, M, N), default=None
-        A Tensor to use to mask context.
-Unmasked entries should be 1 and masked entries should be 0.
+        A Tensor used to mask context.
+Masked and unmasked entries should be filled
+        appropriately for the normalization function.
     context_sizes: list[int], default=None,
-        List giving the size of context for each item in the batch.
+        List giving the size of context for each item in the batch and used to compute a context_mask.
         If context_mask or context_sizes are not given, context is assumed to have fixed size.
     return_weight: bool, default=False
         If True, return the attention weight Tensor.